XRPLF/xrpl-dev-portal/content/_code-samples/key-derivation/js/README.md

 # JavaScript key derivation examples

-Generates key from a given input in Ed25519 and Secp256k1 format
+Generates key from a given input in Ed25519 and Secp256k1 format.
+On first run, you have to install the necessary node.js dedpendencies:

+    npm install

 ## Command-line usage: